front-commerce/developers.front-commerce.com/docs/react-components-structure.md

 between UI and business logic, templates were already full grown pages.

-So we just considered that the difference didn't stand in our case and got rid of `pages` folder and move the components to the `templates` folder.
+So we just considered that the difference didn't stand in our case and got rid of `pages` folder and moved the components to the `templates` folder.

 ```
 src/